-Wanting a karate teacher or karate instructional classes in Finsbury ?
+Seeking a karate coach or karate instructional classes in Finsbury ?

-Karate is a Japanese martial-art whose actual physical elements seek the development of protective and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects pinpoint the complete improvement of the individual.
-This is helped by the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose physical aspects seek the continuing development of protective and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects pinpoint the over-all improvement of the individual.
+This is caused by way of the discipline and persistent effort required in training.

-Good for self defence, physical fitness, and self-control, it is a highly popular and effective martial arts system going back to feudal Japanese martial history.
-It’s easy to understand and safe.
-It has a great historical background and is a very satisfying pursuit.
+Great for self defence, exercise, and self-control, it’s actually a highly popular and effective forms of martial arts system going back to feudal Japanese martial tradition.
+It is easy to learn about and safe.
+It comes with a fantastic history and is an extremely rewarding activity.